When you next need a caffeine fix and you’re out on the high street, our coffee expert recommends you go to coffee chain Caffé Nero.

 In our snapshot taste test of high street coffee chains, our expert tested a small Americano and cappucino from Caffè Nero, Costa, M&S Cafè, Pret and Starbucks.

 Caffè Nero scored highest for both its coffees, with our expert praising the quality of coffee and depth of taste.

 Want to make great coffee at home?
 Which? members can find out more about our Best Buy coffee machines.

-If you’re not a member, sign up for £1 to access all our reviews.
+If you’re not a member, try Which? to access all our reviews.

 Rich, smooth Americano

 Caffè Nero offers two shots of espresso as standard in all of its coffees.
 So although they might cost you a bit more – we paid £2.05 for its Americano, compared to £1.95 at M&S Cafè – they’re worth it.

 Our expert Giles Hilton said the quality of the Nero Americano was excellent with a ‘rich smoothness you’d expect of a Central American coffee with an edge of spiciness indicative of an African coffee’, rating it nine out of ten.

 He also like the Costa Americano and praised the ‘smoothness and body’, scoring it seven out of ten.